zlusa/prompto/README.md

   - Use ```promptopt_config.yaml``` to set configurations.
 For example for GSM8k this [file](demos/gsm8k/configs/promptopt_config.yaml) can be used
   - Use ```.env``` to set environmental varibles.
 For GSM8k this [file](demos/gsm8k/.env) can be used
   ```
+  USE_OPENAI_API_KEY="XXXX"
+  # Replace with True/False based on whether or not to use OPENAI API key

+  # If the first variable is set to True then fill the following two
+  OPENAI_API_KEY="XXXX"
+  OPENAI_MODEL_NAME ="XXXX"

+  # If the first variable is set to False then fill the following three

   AZURE_OPENAI_ENDPOINT="XXXXX"
   # Replace with your Azure OpenAI Endpoint